yaycake/yaycake.github.io/source/projects/2018-10-14-sticker-machine.html.markdown

 ## Coverage

-<a href="https://mp.weixin.qq.com/s/frnl2ZKI6URYJfF00cuq1g" target="_blank"> How to Use WeChat Like a Local: a Guidebook by Chengdu Expat</a>
+<a href="https://mp.weixin.qq.com/s/frnl2ZKI6URYJfF00cuq1g" target="_blank" rel="noopener"> How to Use WeChat Like a Local: a Guidebook by Chengdu Expat</a>
 <!-- ![poweredbygiphy](../images/projects/) -->